 The Selwyn District Council has supported villagers to form and train an Emergency Response Team.
 This team can be activated in an emergency.

-A Street Coordinator has been appointed for your street and in an emergency is likely to check on your house to ensure all is well.
+In a major Civil Defence event a Street Coordinator will be appointed for your street and is likely to check on your house to ensure all is well.
 SDC has a website called Selwyn Gets Ready where residents are advised to register their details.
 Registration ensures receipt of text and email messages with weather warnings, fire evacuation notices, and other emergency information.

 At certain times of year (mainly summer), wasps can be a problem in the beech forest and sometimes around houses (e.g. nesting in banks etc).